rranshous/showoff/docs/visual-copilot-extension-ipi.md

 - Enhanced UI with status cards, proper layout, and milestone progress tracking

 **To test:** Press F5 to launch Extension Development Host.
 The ShowOff panel now shows a professionally styled web page with extension status, progress indicators, and a reserved canvas area.

+### ✅ Milestone 3: Canvas with Hello World text
+- Added HTML5 canvas element (400x300px) to the webview panel
+- Implemented JavaScript canvas initialization with "Hello World!" text drawing
+- Added VS Code blue styling (#007ACC) with decorative underline
+- Updated status indicators to show active canvas capabilities
+- Canvas renders text centered with professional typography

+**To test:** Press F5 to launch Extension Development Host.
+Click the ShowOff icon in the activity bar to see the panel with an active canvas displaying "Hello World!" text in VS Code blue with a decorative underline.